Omicron COVID variant confirmed in Minnesota; patient was recently in NYC: Officials - NewsBreak

 The Minnesota resident attended Anime NYC 2021 at the Javits Center from Nov.
 19-21, according to the department.

+The anime convention Nov.
+19-21 drew about 50,000 people, according to event organizers, and attendees were required to wear masks and show proof of having received at least one dose of a COVID-19 vaccine.
+Officials in New York said they were working to trace attendees of the Anime NYC 2021 convention, held at the Jacob K. Javits Convention Center.

-The patient is a resident of Hennepin County and had been vaccinated, according to the health department.
+The patient who tested positive is a resident of Hennepin County and had been vaccinated, according to the health department.
 The man had mild symptoms as of Nov.
 22 and was tested for COVID-19 on Nov.
 24.

+Minnesota Health Commissioner Jan Malcolm said the man had not traveled outside the U.S. recently.

+“Just given the timing … it seems quite possible, perhaps the most likely, that this transmission happened at the arena convention in New York City but that’s not definitive,” Malcolm said.

 Watch Gov. Hochul’s briefing on the new omicron case and COVID in NY